-Location: New York City (10th Avenue between 8th & 30th Streets)
+Location: West side of New York City (10th Avenue between 8th & 33rd Streets)

-My new favorite place in New York City is the High Line, a neighborhood park that sits on an abandoned elevated rail track on the west side of Manhattan.
-The tracks were last used in 1980, but it took until 2009 before it was finally turned into a green space for the public.
-Now, it’s a funky park perfect for people watching and getting a taste of nature in one of the biggest urban landscapes in the world.
+My new favorite place in New York City is the High Line, a neighborhood park that sits on an abandoned elevated rail track on the west side of Manhattan in the Chelsea neighborhood.
+The walking trail is currently 1.45 miles long, so it’s perfect for those who want to escape the frantic pace of NYC and take a leisurely stroll.

+I highly recommend that any NYC visitor do a High Line walk while they’re in town!
+It’s a funky park perfect for people watching and getting a taste of nature in one of the biggest urban landscapes in the world.

 One of my favorite parts is the collection of movable wooden benches which roll along the old train tracks.